sizovs/sizovs.github.io/_posts/2018-12-8-you-are-not-a-software-developer.md

 > errors = (more code)²

+The number of bugs grows with the amount of code.
+You have to prioritize, reproduce and fix bugs.

 The more code you write, the more your team and the team after it has to maintain.
-More code leads to more complexity.
-Mode code leads to more bugs.

-While you're writing code, other important work is idle.
+Even if you split the system into micro services, the complexity remains.

 Writing well-tested, clean code takes a lot of time.
-Coding is expensive.

-Because the code is expensive, you need to reduce the amount of produced code.
-But first, stop viewing yourself as a software developer.

- > You are a problem solver.
+When you're writing code, other important work is idle.
+The work that prevents your company from becoming rich.

 A for-profit company wants to make money and reduce expenses.
 Then the company hires you to solve problems that prevent it from becoming rich.
+Confused by your job title, you take their money and turn it into expensive software.

+But business has nothing to do about software.
+Even software business is not about software.
+Business is about making money.

+<figure>
+<img src="/images/money.jpg">
+<figcaption>Photo by Pepi Stojanovski, taken from Unsplash</figcaption>
+</figure>

+**Your job is to understand how the company is making money, help make more money and reduce expenses**.
+Once you know that, you will become the most valuable asset in the company.

+ > Stop viewing yourself as a software developer.
+You are a money maker.

-Stop thinking about code and features.
-Think about how to save and make money.
+Think about how to save and make money for your customers.
+Find the most annoying problem and fix it:

+- Is adding a new feature too costly?
+Solve the problem manually.
 - Is testing slow?
 Become a tester.
 - Is hiring not going well?
 Speak at a meetup and advertise your company.
 - Is your team not productive enough?
 Bring them coffee.

 Your job title doesn't matter.
 Ego doesn't matter either.

-Titles, roles, and responsibilities are distracting us from what matters to our customers.
-It's **money**.
+Titles and roles are distracting us from what matters to our customers – **money**.

-<figure>
-<img src="/images/money.jpg">
-<figcaption>Photo by Pepi Stojanovski, taken from Unsplash</figcaption>
-</figure>

-**Your job is to understand how the company is making money, help it make more money and reduce expenses**.
-Once you know that, you will quickly become the most valuable asset in the company.

 <hr>

-Thinking in money can help choose the next skill for development.
+**You are a money maker**.
+Thinking as a money maker can help choose the next skill for development.
 For example:

-- **Serverless**: pay only for resources you consume, spend less time on capacity planning = 💰💰💰
+- **Serverless**: pay only for resources you consume, spend less time on capacity planning = 💰

+- **Machine Learning**: get rid of manual decision-making = 💰

-- **TDD**: shorter feedback cycle, fewer bugs = 💰💰💰
+- **TDD**: shorter feedback cycle, fewer bugs = 💰

-- **Soft Skills**: inspire teammates, so they are more productive and happy = 💰💰💰
+- **Soft Skills**: inspire teammates, so they are more productive and happy = 💰

 If you don't know what to learn next — answer a simple question: